 View free policies procedures examples from all manuals.
 No obligation, no credit card!

 “AdWord’s real-time targeting and reporting provide advertisers with the most nimble and efficient way to reach customers during these tight times,” according to Google.
-In a recent announcement on its AdWords site, Google lists six tactics that will help advertisers be more relevant to their customers.
+Typical website optimization is achieved through keyword focusing, metadata, and site architecture.
+Though there are other SEO tactics out there, such as Web 2.0 brand management.

 Being relevant is always important no matter how good or bad the times are.
 As more and more people get into online advertising (and Google is by far the most dominant player), the bids have gone up and, at times, ROIs have trended downwards.
 So advertisers have to be smarter to get the maximum bang for their bucks.